GerHobbelt/nyc-PoC-0001/README.md

 ```

 while the **expected** coverage report should say something along the lines of '100% coverage': see the code in `test/test.js` running a few tests, exercising the very simple code in `lib/index.js`, after all.

+> `npx envinfo` output is part of the `npm test` output, so can easily be observed in any CI or local rig, any time.

 ## P.S.: [circleCI runs and reports ALL GREEN/SUCCESS, but do check those numbers: they are still ZERO there too!](https://app.circleci.com/pipelines/github/GerHobbelt/nyc-PoC-0001)